-It’s been 8 weeks since my surgery and I am just starting to feel somewhat like my old self.
+It’s been 8 weeks since my sinus surgery and I am just starting to feel somewhat like my old self.
 I had been extremely tired and light headed for weeks.
 For the first four weeks back to work all I could do was get through the day and then rest or sleep.
+I had lots of fatigue after sinus surgery and feeling dizzy after sinus surgery.
 It has been an extremely slow process that I don’t think I mentally prepared myself for.
 Sinus surgery is no joke and I would take it very seriously.

 Some things I would recommend having on hand before the surgery…

-2- Sore throat drops (Your throat will hurt from the breathing tube they put down your throat during surgery.
-It will continue to hurt from not being able to breath out of your nose.)
+- Sore throat drops (Your throat will hurt from the breathing tube they put down your throat during surgery.
+It will continue to hurt from not being able to breathe out of your nose.)

-5- Chapstick for hospital (I woke up from anesthesia and my lips were really dry)
+- Chapstick for the hospital (I woke up from anesthesia and my lips were really dry)